The Architecture

 $110

-Start with one session.
+Best for exploring a specific topic.
 Upgrade to the full series anytime.

-• One session of your choice
+• On-demand access to the session of your choice

-• 3 AIA- and IDCEC-approved HSW CEUs
+• 3 AIA- and IDCEC-approved HSW CEUs per session

 • Upgrade to full series anytime